Adapting to the New Workplace Normal: Mental Health, Remote Work, and Culture Shifts in 2024

 Changes are already happening.
 Bank of New York Mellon recently increased the number of free psychotherapy sessions available to employees without a formal referral process.
 Goldman Sachs will also provide training on dealing with mental health problems for all executives at the beginning of next year.

-The issue here is not about generosity or a sense of fatherhood, as the World Health Organization estimates that 12 million working days, worth one trillion US dollars, are lost annually due to depression and anxiety.
+The issue here is not regarding generosity or a sense of fatherhood, as the World Health Organization estimates that 12 million working days, worth one trillion US dollars, are lost annually due to depression and anxiety.

-In the United States, about a quarter of adults suffered from mental illness during the past year, as was the case in 2021.
+In the United States, regarding a quarter of adults suffered from mental illness during the past year, as was the case in 2021.
 For young people between the ages of 18 and 25, they are more than twice as likely to report symptoms as those who are 50 years old, and the percentage is 36%. % versus 14%.

 Employers point out that providing mental health care helps reduce absences and prevents them from falling prey to long illness.
-In this regard, Jacqueline Arthur, chief human resources officer at Goldman Sachs, said: “We need to foster a culture that encourages people to talk about the challenges they face, and to raise their hands when they need help.”
+In this regard, Jacqueline Arthur, chief human resources officer at Goldman Sachs, said: “We need to foster a culture that encourages people to talk regarding the challenges they face, and to raise their hands when they need help.”

 She continued: “Early intervention is a really important key.”